EMA recommends suspension of medicines due to unreliable studies from Micro Therapeutic Research Labs

 Medicines where suitable alternative data are available can remain on market

 The European Medicines Agency (EMA) has recommended suspending a number of nationally approved medicines for which bioequivalence studies were conducted by Micro Therapeutic Research Labs at two sites in India.
 Bioequivalence studies are usually the basis for approval of generic medicines.
-The PDF icon list of medicines recommended for suspension can be found here .
+The Micro Therapeutic Research Article-31 referral - Products for which the marketing authorisations are recommended for suspension and marketing authorisation applications which do not satisfy the criteria for authorisation....
 The suspensions can be lifted once alternative data establishing bioequivalence are provided.

 Alternative supporting data have already been provided for several of the medicines reviewed.
 Therefore, the CHMP recommended that these medicines can remain on the market.
-The PDF icon list of medicines recommended to remain on the market is available here .
+The Micro Therapeutic Research Article-31 referral - Medicinal products recommended for maintenance and marketing authorisation applications for which bioequivalence vis-à -vis the EU reference medicinal product has been est....

 The Agency also recommended that medicines not yet authorised but which are being evaluated on the basis of bioequivalence studies from these sites should not be authorised until bioequivalence is demonstrated using alternative data.